-- Reduces data entry and costs in accounts payable (AP): in a manual setting an invoice will have to be sorted, routed for review, approved, validated and then finally paid.
+- Reduces data entry and costs in accounts payable (AP): in a manual setting, an invoice will have to be sorted, routed for review, approved, validated, and finally paid.
 An AP software such as Beanworks automates the entire process by replacing data entry with AI-powered tech and offering cost and time savings of up to 60-80%.

 - Prevents compliance risk in payroll: Companies accomplish better compliance with digitization.
-They are able to identify and investigate outliers, and rely on sophisticated dashboards for critical, up-to-the-minute decision-making.
+They can identify and investigate outliers and rely on sophisticated dashboards for critical, up-to-the-minute decision-making.
 As a record number of people are leaving their jobs, the digital upgrade also enhances the employee-employer relationship.

-- Provides a detailed audit trail: Preparing for an annual audit is tough when your documents are stored in a physical space such as storage rooms or filing cabinets.
-But when financial documents are digitized, everything from audits to annual compliance reviews are a lot easier to manage.
+- Provides a detailed audit trail: Preparing for an annual audit is tough when your documents are physically stored in space, such as storage rooms or filing cabinets.
+But when financial records are digitized, everything from audits to annual compliance reviews is much easier to manage.

 “Automated AP really helps a lot during the audit season.
 We created a user ID for the auditor.
 They can just go into the platform.
 I think right now we’re about 90% paperless across the company.” – Jesusa Agustin, Senior Accountant, Everest

-When automation is implemented, it adds pivotal support to free up much needed resources and time.
-As these technologies cover more ground and offer real-time analytics of company financials, many organizations are finding that automation is actively improving their bottom line, while also adding an enhanced tool kit to identify and prevent fraud.
+Automation adds pivotal support to free up much-needed resources and time.
+As these technologies cover more ground and offer real-time analytics of company financials, many organizations are finding that automation is actively improving their bottom line and adding an enhanced tool kit to identify and prevent fraud.

 Working smarter, not harder

 One in three professional accountants feels stressed daily.
 In fact, in one survey, only 2% of financial professionals reported no stress at all.
-There are several issues that contribute to the high-stress levels of accountants, including:
+Several issues contribute to the high-stress levels of accountants, including: